 Some tourists make a point of seeing the sights.
 Others prefer to immerse themselves in the ambiance of a new country/culture.
-And some want nothing more than to switch off and relax in a place far from the trials and tribulations of work.
+And some want simply to switch off and relax in a place far from the trials and tribulations of work.
+Let’s talk about event tourists.

 I’m an immerser myself.
 During our three-week vacation in Europe last year I especially remember: